yifanr/polygonization/README.md

 Step two: We use Sobel filter edge detection on each of the 9 layers of the K-Means result to find points along the boundaries of clusters to identify relevant edge points to use as vertices.
 We take the n percentile of edge values where n can be specified by the user.

-Step three: We apply Delaunay triangulation on a random sample of m edge points from the top percentile we obtained in the previous step to arrive at the final image:
+Step three: We apply Delaunay triangulation on a random sample of m edge points from the top percentile we obtained in the previous step.
+After we have created the triangulation, we color each triangle either with the median color or the mean color of each triangle (also up to the user):

 ![Figure 3](results/boats.jpg)

+Future Work: The texture detection is still work in progress since it is quite slow, calculating the texture for each pixel individually from the matrix of pixels around it.
+We would also like to experiment with more advanced image segmentation perhaps using a Deep-Learning model as many state-of-the-art segmentation techniques use.
+Making a front-end aspect would also be great to make our work more accessible to others.
+Related to this, we are interested in adding functionality where it is possible to decrease detail in user-selected areas to have the triangulation results be more customizable.